 The Company's Common Stock is listed on The NASDAQ Capital Market.
 Pursuant to NASDAQ Listing Rule 5635(d), stockholder approval is required to issue shares (or securities convertible into or exercisable for common stock) with voting power equal to or in excess of 20% of the voting power of the shares outstanding before such issuance or equal to or more than 20% of the number of shares outstanding before such issuance.
-The Merger Shares to be issued in connection with the Merger will have voting power equal to 100% of the voting power of the shares of Common Stock outstanding immediately prior to the effective time of the Merger.
+The Merger Shares to be issued in connection with the Merger will have voting power equal to or of the shares of Common Stock unstanding immediately prior to the effective time of the Merger, and will equal 100% of the number of shares outstanding immediately prior to the effective time of the Merger.
 In addition, the Merger Shares and the shares of Common Stock underlying the Merger Option Consideration will equal 100% of the number of shares of Common Stock, determined on a fully-diluted basis, immediately prior to the effective time of the Merger.
 Accordingly, the issuance of the Merger Shares, as well as the Merger Option Consideration (including the underlying shares of Common Stock), in connection with the Merger requires stockholder consent.